RaphaelEDiener/presentations/on_language_design.md

 The LSP has a different approach than IDEA, than Emacs, than ...

 **The solution:
-Providing parsing utilites for the language inside the standart library, and implement common protocols like the *language server protocol*.**
+Providing parsing utilities for the language inside the standard library, and implement common protocols like the *language server protocol*.**
-This way most tools should be able to hook into the LSP implementation, while others can leverate the prebuild parser from the language it self.
+This way most tools should be able to hook into the LSP implementation, while others can leverage the prebuild parser from the language it self.

 ## Conclusion